 Creating a portfolio of equity securities that diversifies your asset allocation is not easy.
 It requires a lot of hard work, research, time, and an expert understanding of financial markets.

-If you want to capitalize on the returns of top Canadian companies trading on the Toronto Stock Exchange (TSX), an Exchange-Traded Fund (ETF) like BlackRock iShares S&P/TSX 60 Index ETF might be suitable for you.
+If you want to capitalize on the returns of top Canadian companies trading on the Toronto Stock Exchange (TSX), an ETF like iShares XIU might be suitable for you.

-In my iShares XIU ETF review, I will discuss what you need to know about the all-equity ETF to help you determine whether it aligns with your investment goals.
+In this iShares XIU ETF review, I will help you determine whether it aligns with your investment goals.

 All-Equity Exchange-Traded Fund